raphaelmansuy/tutorials/37-contex-engineering-for-sales-agent.md

 The future belongs to organizations that understand this truth: in a world of infinite choices, customers will always choose the experience that makes them feel understood, valued, and remembered.

 **Your customers are waiting for you to remember them.
-Are you ready to start?**
+Start building your context engineering advantage today.**

+> **Ready to transform your AI from forgetful to exceptional?** Download our Context Engineering Quick Start Kit at [contextengineering.guide/quickstart] - includes implementation templates, code examples, and ROI calculators to accelerate your journey.

 ---